ZijiaLewisLu/HeartDeep-Kaggle-DSB2/README.md

 # HeartDeepLearning

-Based on Kaggle's Second Data Science Bowl, we are trying to analyze the healthy condition of patients, using Deep Network.
+Based on Kaggle's Second Data Science Bowl, we are trying to analyze the healthy condition of patients, using Deep Network.[Link to it](https://www.kaggle.com/c/second-annual-data-science-bowl)

 MRI is used to slice out the structure of hearts from various angles, and outputs are formated into DICOM images.
 Short Axis is the special angle from which the cross section of Left Ventricle(LV) can be seen.
 Given a series of Short Axis from different heights at the same time, doctors are able to calculate the volumn of LV.
 Then doctors will compare the volumns at systole and disatole to inspect the vitality of hearts.